Featured Event

 SAVE THE DATE for CCIB 2025 Events

 In 2025, CCIB is looking forward to hosting events across the country.
-This June, join us in Toronto for the Central Business Forum & Indigenous Women in Leadership (IWIL) Award Dinner, and in October, CCIB has two incredible events happening in Vancouver – the Indigenous Relations Forum & PAIR Awards on October 8 and the West Coast Business Forum & Awards Dinner on Oct.
-9. Mark your calendars and we’ll see you soon!
+CCIB has two more incredible events happening in Vancouver – the Indigenous Relations Forum & PAIR Awards on October 8 and the West Coast Business Forum & Awards Dinner on October 9.
+Mark your calendars and we’ll see you soon!
+More information to follow.

 Virtual Events